 You will need two photos to get started.

 Open them both in Photoshop and drag one of them to another photo so you will get two layers.
 Now you can manipulate with these images on the right Layers Panel while changing the opacity of the upper level, cutting off necessary items and resizing photo layers with Ctrl+T (Cmd+T for Mac).

-Here is video tutorial how you can make stunning double exposed photo:
+Here is a video tutorial how you can make a stunning double exposed photo:

 20. Create a Frame

 Sometimes you may need to make a frame around your photo, for instance, to create an outstanding banner.
 For this purpose, you can use the rectangular marquee tool.

 Select the area for the frame and with mouse right click Select Stroke.
 You will get a dialogue box where you can choose the color for your frame and border width by a number of pixels.

 I hope these 20 Photoshop tips will help you to post-process your images better and more efficiently!

 Photoshop can help you to improve your images, but don’t forget to practice photography with your camera because the way you shoot your pictures in the first place is more important than editing them later on your computer.

 About the Author: Lidiia Kozhevnikova is a photographer with extensive experience in fashion, weddings, commercial and macro photography.
 She has been an advanced user of Photoshop for over five years now.